MicrosoftDocs/customer-insights/ci-docs/data/export-microsoft-advertising.md

 1. Enter a name for the export.

-1. Select the segments to export.
-The Customer Match audiences in Microsoft Advertising are automatically created with the name of the segments selected for export.
-Each segment will result in a separate Customer Match audience.
+1. Provide the Microsoft Ads custom audience ID to which you want to export your Customer Insights segments.
+Follow the following instructions in case you do not have a [Microsoft Advertising custom audience](https://help.ads.microsoft.com/#apex/ads/en/56720/1).

-1. Enter your **Microsoft Advertising Customer ID and Account ID**.
+1. Enter your **Microsoft Advertising Account ID**.

 1. In the **Data matching** section, in the **Email** field, select the field with a customer's email address.